Live Quiz Platform

 - Per-platform Bonjour/mDNS validated

-End-to-end vertical slice MVP projectdesignerhostclient 0 / 2
+End-to-end vertical slice MVP projectdesignerhostclient0 / 2

-- Automated end-to-end test: Designer authors a quiz (with per-slide host-notes) → Designer pushes to Host over LAN → Host loads → Clients join (eager push) → quizmaster pairs a Remote → quizmaster advances slides from the Remote → answers tally → leaderboard reveals on slide-entry → leaderboard finalises
+- Automated end-to-end test: Designer authors a quiz (with per-slide host-notes) → Designer pushes to Host over LAN → Host loads → Clients join (eager push, answer keys stripped) → quizmaster pairs a Remote → quizmaster advances slides from the Remote → answers auto-mark Host-side against

-- Manual playthrough of a multi-round quiz (text + multiple-choice + free-text + numeric + timer + leaderboard) on a real Wi-Fi network on every supported platform combination, with the quizmaster walking the room and driving advance/go-back from a paired Remote
+question.answerKey→ quizmaster cues an answer reveal → leaderboard reveals on slide-entry → leaderboard finalises - Manual playthrough of a multi-round quiz (interstitials + multiple-choice + free-text + numeric + a buzzer round with Correct / Incorrect adjudication + timer + leaderboard, with an answer reveal per question) on a real Wi-Fi network on every supported platform combination, with the quizmaster walking the room and driving advance/go-back from a paired Remote

 First rich object types Alpha designerhostclient0 / 3